 The Medieval Inquisition

 The Inquisition, which had been instituted in order to suppress the heresy of the Albigenses, finally occupied itself with the Jews of southern France who converted to Christianity.

-The popes complained that not only were baptised Jews returning to their former faith, but that Christians also were being converted to Judaism.
-In March 1273, Gregory X formulated the following rules: relapsed Jews, as well as Christians who abjured their faith in favour of "the Jewish superstition", were to be treated by the Inquisitors as heretics.
+The popes complained that not only were baptized Jews returning to their former faith but that Christians also were being converted to Judaism.
+In March 1273, Gregory X formulated the following rules: relapsed Jews, as well as Christians who abjured their faith in favor of "the Jewish superstition", were to be treated by the Inquisitors as heretics.